AriaTheCurseling/obsidian/MOBA/Characters/Berserker.md

 She is **Serene** when low on emotion, **Wrathfull** when wrath is high, **Joyfull** when joy is high and **Exhilarated**

-serene = mage
-exhilerated = bruiser

 Q - One Inch Punch
 Deals dmg and applies onhit

-serene launches the punch at range wrath knocks the opponent back joy exhileration
+serene launches the punch at range wrath knocks the opponent back joy follows through with a dash exhileration knocks back and dashes

 W - Take the hit / Hardened Body
 Briefly gain CC resist.